-May 25th is an important day for the Argentine people.
-It’s the date in 1810 when a junta took over from the Spanish Viceroyalty and the country declared independence from Spain.
-I knew Buenos Aires would celebrate their independence day in a big way but didn’t know exactly what to expect.
+May 25th is an important day in Argentina.
+It’s the date in 1810 when a junta took over from the Spanish Viceroyalty, and the country declared independence from Spain.
+I knew Buenos Aires would celebrate independence day in a big way, but clearly didn’t understand exactly what to expect.

-Monday morning I went into the city center to find a local artist – Bastién – and maybe buy a painting.
-It was quiet in Recoleta and I took the subway which was surprisingly empty.
+Monday morning I ventured into the city center to find a local artist – Bastién – and buy a painting.
+It was quiet in Recoleta, and I experienced a surprisingly empty subway.
 I figured people were hanging out at home taking it easy on the national holiday.
-Imagine my surprise stepping out of the Cathedral subway station and being engulfed by a boisterous crowd of thousands in the streets – yikes!
+Imagine my surprise when stepping out of the Cathedral subway station and being engulfed by a boisterous crowd of thousands in the streets – yikes!

 It wasn’t clear if people were getting an early start celebrating Argentina’s independence from Spain or reacting to current political events in Buenos Aires.
-This is an election year and there’s speculation about who will succeed President Cristina Fernandez de Kirchner.
+This is an election year, and there’s speculation about who will succeed Cristina Fernández de Kirchner.
 She has served the maximum two consecutive terms allowed by Argentina’s constitution.

-Politicians from the Front for Victory proposed an amendment to Argentina’s constitution to allow unlimited re-elections.
-Opposition resisted the proposal and it did not pass in Congress.
+Politicians from the Front for Victory propose amending Argentina’s constitution to allow unlimited re-elections.
+Opposition resisted the proposal and it didn’t pass in Congress.

 As mentioned in an earlier post, an appellate court recently dismissed a criminal case against Kirchner and her supporters accusing them of “conspiring to hide Iranian officials’ involvement in a bombing in Buenos Aires in 1994”.
 The New York Times published an article about the controversy.
 It’s a sore subject in Buenos Aires.